Radhika-Keni/Face_Recognition/README.md

 ## Result
-- This model was able to accurately recognize faces and also predict the celebrity names
+- This model was able to accurately recognize faces and also predict the celebrity names with an accuracy of 96%